 Growing up as an immigrant kid in Chicago, Jasmina always looked to music as an escape.
-She received a scholarship to attend private voice lessons at the Old Town School of Folk Music, was accepted to the Chicago Children's Choir, Lyric Opera Chorus, and at age 10 performed the lead at an opera production at Northeastern University.
+She received a scholarship for voice lessons at the Old Town School of Folk Music, was accepted to the Chicago Children's Choir and Lyric Opera Chorus, and was cast as the lead at a Northeastern University opera production at the age of 10.

-As a teenager, she toured the Midwest as a backup vocalist for Irish-American band Kiltartan Road and performed traditional Irish music at various festivals in Chicago.
-She began singing Jazz as a high schooler at Francis W. Parker School, a top-tier private school in Chicago, where she was also a scholarship recipient.
+As a teenager, she toured the Midwest as a backing vocalist for Irish-American band Kiltartan Road and performed traditional Irish music at various festivals in Chicago.
+She began singing jazz as a high schooler at Francis W. Parker School, a top-tier private school in Chicago, where she was also a scholarship recipient.

-She began singing Bosnian sevdah and other traditional Balkan music in 2013 and performed with accordion player Andrej Pezic as a duo for many years, at events such as the Istrian Festival Multikulturalnosti and various events for the Bosnian community in Istria.
+She began singing Bosnian sevdah and other traditional Balkan music in 2013 and performed with accordion player Andrej Pezic for many years, at events such as the Istrian Festival Multikulturalnosti and various events for the Bosnian community in Istria.

-She led a workshop in Fazana, Istria about Bosnian sevdah and Irish traditional music in 2014 during the annual Bloomsday Festival and performed the Irish national anthem, in Gaelic, for several years for St. Patrick's Day celebrations organized by the Irish Embassy in Zagreb.
+She led a music workshop in Fazana, Istria focusing on Bosnian sevdah and Irish traditional music in 2014 during the annual Bloomsday Festival and performed the Irish national anthem for several years at St. Patrick's Day celebrations organized by the Irish Embassy in Zagreb.

 After yearning for creative inspiration, Jasmina relocated to New York City in 2016.
 After just a month, she booked her first steady singing job at the historic George's at Astoria Kaufman Studios.
 She has also performed at popular venues such as The Triad Theater and Fine and Rare in Manhattan, to name a few.
-She has also studied with New York City Jazz legends Marion Cowings and Jay Clayton.
+She studied with New York City Jazz legends Marion Cowings and Jay Clayton during her time there.

 In August 2018, Jasmina was one of the headliners at the Pula Jazz Festival in Pula, Croatia, among the likes of Jazz diva Sharon Clark, Vasil Hadzimanov, etc.

-Jasmina has been preparing her debut album of original music and her first single and music video, "You Were Loved," was released in 2020, followed by second single "Venus de Milo," as well as the music video.
-She plans to release her album in 2022.
+Jasmina has been preparing her debut album of original music and her first single and music video, "You Were Loved," was released in 2021.
+She plans to release her album in late 2022.

-If you would like to contact Jasmina for booking, voice lessons (group or private), collaboration, or to simply say hi, she would love to hear from you!
+If you would like to contact Jasmina for booking, voice lessons, collaboration, or to simply say hi, she would love to hear from you!